-The analysts asked the DM if he was satisfied with the analysis concerning the different budget scenarios and he replied that he had enough information to allow him to better understand the process and to have a better grasp of how much funding will be necessary to have a portfolio that will be the closest to the preferred one.
+The analysts asked the DM if he was satisfied with the analysis concerning the different budget scenarios and he replied that he had enough information that allow him to better understanding the process and to have a better grasp of how much funding will be necessary to have a portfolio that will be the mostly close to the preferred one.